gustavoserafim/aws-openvpn-server/README.md

 Select Micro or small ??
-Select the network you are using for your VPC instances Create a Security Group with ports TCP 22 and UDP 1194 open
+Select the network you are using for your VPC instances Create a Security Group with ports TCP 22 and UDP 1194 open From the list of instances, select the VPN instance and then Networking->Change Source/Dest.
+Check from the drop down menu.
+Then click Yes, Disable.
+This is needed as otherwise, your VPN server will not be able to connect to your other EC2 instances.
+Create an Elastic IP Address

 ## Set up

+    $ sudo su -
     $ git clone https://github.com/gustavoserafim/aws-openvpn-server.git
     $ chmod -R 700 aws-openvpn-server
     $ nano aws-openvpn-server/config.sh
     Update config.sh and fill in your own config
     $ ./aws-openvpn-server/update.sh
     $ ./aws-openvpn-server/openvpn.sh
+    $ vim  /etc/openvpn/server.conf
+    Add this:
+    push "route 172.16.0.0 255.255.0.0"
+    $ systemctl restart openvpn@server

 ## Add a client